-Picton’s Town Hall is the oldest town hall in Prince Edward County.
+Picton’s Town Hall is one of the oldest town halls in Prince Edward County.
 Built in 1866, the hall has significant heritage value in the local community and is a designated landmark under the Ontario Heritage Act.
 The second floor of the Picton Town Hall hosts many community meetings and events, dances, fundraisers, clubs, etc.

 Board of Management

 The new Board of Management is dedicated to bringing new life to and restoring the original purpose of our historic Town Hall.
 Our energetic and resourceful team is working hard to put the community back at the center of our plans and goals.

 Following Council’s appointment of the group’s proposed members for the Board of Management, and the appointment of Councillor Phil St. Jean to the Board in a non-voting capacity, the first meeting of the Board was held on July 8 together with members of the Save Picton Town Hall Working Group.
 Since then, the Board and members of the Working Group have been hard at work to keep the Town Hall in public hands by energizing the building with vibrant community uses, including a Farmers Market planned for 2021.

 Marilyn lives in Picton and grew up in the Milford area.
 After following her career in the financial and manufacturing industries, she returned to the county 20 years ago to a career as Controller with a local Belleville business enterprise.
 Her goal is to help keep local commerce thriving in our community by shopping local and giving of her time and efforts wherever she can.
 Ever ready to lend a helping hand, she has held Treasurer, Secretary and Leadership roles in other volunteer organizations as well.
 Marilyn brings financial, budget, goal setting and management expertise to help the Picton Town Hall Board of Management succeed.